mudroljub/programming-quotes-api/README.md

 ## TODO

 - add CRUD for User (add, delete, modify)
-- hide id in POST
+- hide id in POST quote
+- hide password in GET all users